Board of Directors

 As the Owner and CEO of Tri-Valley Investigations, a full-service investigation agency headquartered in Santa Clarita, California, Cookie Schwartz Diaz oversees a staff of employees and sub-contractors who conduct a variety of corporate, insurance, background, financial and other types of investigations.
 Cookie is also a Certified Fraud Specialist.

 She has been actively involved with the SCV Sheriff’s Foundation since June 2005, where she has served as a Director, Vice President and is currently the Secretary of the Board of Directors.

-Cookie has served on several other non-profit Boards and organizations over the years and, along with her husband, Frank, now does volunteer work for the SCV Boys and Girls Club and various other local charities.
+Cookie has served on several other non-profit Boards and organizations over the years, including 20 years with the SCV Boys and Girls Club, SCV Senior Center and various other local charities.